ministryofjustice/licences/README.md

 ```
 npm run start-mocks
-docker-compose up
+docker compose up
 npm run start:dev
 ```

 Or you can point to mock-services for a subset of services and T3/dev for others..

 If you get a ‘You are not authorised to access this application’ when trying to run the app locally, Then login as NOMIS_BATCHLOAD user and go to ‘manage locations’ and then 'ABC probation area (ABC)' and ensure it is ticked.

 4. Visit [localhost:3000](http://localhost:3000/)